WWF-International/wwf-uk-css-style-guide/readme.md

 }
 ```
 - Know when to use the height property.
 It should be used when you are including outside elements (such as images).
 Otherwise use line-height for more flexibility.
-- Do not restate default property &amp; value combinations (for instance display: block; on block-level elements [^!HTML5block].
+- Do not restate default property and value combinations (for instance `display: block;` on block-level elements [^!HTML5block].

 ---------------------------------------